PHSI-supplements/slides/README.md

-# slides
+# Slides

-## Coming Fall 2021!

-I'm scrubbing my slides to make sure I'm not sharing anything that isn't mine to share.
-I this process will be complete in the fall semester 2021.
+I'm scrubbing my chapters 10 & 12 slides to make sure I'm not sharing anything that isn't mine to share.
+I this process will be complete soon.
+I also plan to make continuous tweaks to the slides if I try a different approach to a topic and decide that the new approach works better.
 I'll add the slidedecks to the repository as the process progresses.

-After I've finished with the slides, I'll transcribe my hand-written pages (and pages and pages) of worked examples for use during lecture and/or recitation.

 ---